sderosiaux/guidelines-to-create-a-strong-website/README.md

     - For more details https://classroom.udacity.com/courses/ud891
     - Use its roles: `role="banner"` `role="navigation"` etc. see http://a11yproject.com/checklist.html for a useful list
     - Use `alt` on images, `label` on forms controls labels
+  - Read the "Web Content Accessibility Guidelines" ([WCAG](https://www.w3.org/TR/WCAG/))
+  - Ensure the color contrast you are using is fine: http://leaverou.github.io/contrast-ratio/

 ## Care about privacy ?